microsoft/delta-kusto/README.md

 * ADX Database
 * Kusto scripts (stand alone script file or a hierarchy of folders containing Kusto script files)

 Delta-Script computes the *delta* between the two sources.
 The *delta* can be represented as a Kusto script containing the kusto commands required to run on the *current source* so it would be identical to *target source*.
+The delta script can be exported as a stand alone file or as a folder hierarchy of scripts for easier readability and git-diff.

 This *delta script* can either be applied directly to an ADX Database or saved as a Kusto script for human validation.
 Human validation often are required, especially if `.drop` commands are issued (to prevent unwanted data lost).